 He would also denounce the unrighteous works of Christians-their envy-their pride, and covetousness.
 He would find occasion to take the advice he gave to Timothy, to reprove and rebuke with all authority.
 He would show us that the denunciations of Jesus, in some of the seven letters to the Asiatic churches, were applicable to us.
 That the candlestick had actually been removed, and that darkness, gross darkness covers the minds of almost all the people.
-Like Greece and Rome in their glory, we have our enlightened legislators; but yet, in the affairs of the kingdom of heaven, it is dark as night, in many, in most this age.
+Like Greece and Rome in their glory, we have our enlightened legislators; but yet, in the affairs of the kingdom of heaven, it is dark as night, in many, in most portions of the self-ycleped reformed churches of this age.